Skip to main content

 View Document

-The Department of Justice (DOJ) filed a suit against New York State as part of its crackdown on sanctuary jurisdictions.
+The DOJ filed a suit against New York State as part of its crackdown on sanctuary jurisdictions.
 The lawsuit challenges the legality of New York's "Green Light Law," which, according to the complaint, "bars the sharing of New York State Department of Motor Vehicles (“DMV”) records or information . . . with federal immigration agencies."
 United States v.
-State of New York, 25-cv-00205 (N.D.N.Y.).
+State of New York, No. 1:25-cv-00205 (N.D.N.Y.).

 View Document